ShubhamChikane99/Git-Tutorial/README.txt

 13. 'git diff commit1 and commit2' -> gives the differance of all file changes between two commit.

-14.' git commit -m "This is my 5th commit" '-> if we want to avid opening  the txt editior like vim/nano to add commit message we can use this following command.
+14. 'git commit -m "This is my 5th commit" '-> if we want to avid opening  the txt editior like vim/nano to add commit message we can use this following command.

+15. 'git remote' -> list down all the all remote connection name.

+16. 'remote connection' -> It help to you to link to git repository uploading and downloading changes from each otherwise.

+17. 'git remote add <name of remote> <link of remote>' -> this command help us to add a new link to the remote repository and given name to it.

+18. 'git remote rm <name of remote>' :  this command deletes the remote connection.

+19 'git remote rename <olname> <newname>' : This command rename the remote connection.

+Note : name of remote connection is always used to establish communication between the repo

+this is done